AlexsanderHamir/AtomOS/docs/package_manager.md

 # AtomOS Package Manager

-A simple package manager for AtomOS blocks that can download, store, delete, and update binary blocks from GitHub repositories.
+A simple package manager for AtomOS blocks that can download, store, and delete binary blocks from GitHub repositories.
+It supports automatic installation detection, LSP entry parsing, and cross-platform binary management.

 ## Features

 - **Download and Install**: Download blocks from GitHub repositories
 - **Simple Downloads**: Download binaries directly from GitHub releases
-- **Update Management**: Update installed blocks to newer versions
 - **Clean Uninstall**: Remove blocks and clean up all associated files
 - **Metadata Tracking**: Track installation metadata including versions and timestamps
 - **Cross-Platform Support**: Support for Linux, macOS, and Windows binaries
 - **Existing Installation Support**: Automatically detect and load existing installations
 - **Installation Validation**: Validate existing installations for integrity
+- **LSP Entry Support**: Parse and store LSP entries from agentic_support.yaml
+- **GitHub Token Support**: Support for private repositories using GITHUB_TOKEN
+- **Version Management**: Support for versioned metadata storage
+- **Testing Support**: Custom test directory support for unit testing

+## Missing Features

+The following features are mentioned in the original documentation but are not yet implemented:

+- **Update Management**: Update installed blocks to newer versions (`Update` method)
-- **Installation Statistics**: Get detailed statistics about installed blocks
+- **Installation Statistics**: Get detailed statistics about installed blocks (`GetInstallationStats` method)
+- **List Public Method**: Public method to list all installed blocks
+- **Get Info Method**: Get information about a specific block by name
+- **IsLoaded Method**: Check if the installation has been loaded into memory
+- **GetLoadedBlocks Method**: Return all blocks loaded from existing installation
+- **IsBlockLoaded Method**: Check if a specific block is loaded in memory

 ## API Methods

 ### Core Methods

-– `NewPackageManager() *PackageManager` - Creates a new package manager instance using default directories and loads existing installation if present
+- `NewPackageManager() *PackageManager` - Creates a new package manager instance using default directories and loads existing installation if present
+- `NewPackageManagerWithTestDir(testDir string) *PackageManager` - Creates a new package manager instance with a custom test directory for testing purposes

-- `Install(req InstallRequest) (*InstallResult, error)` - Installs a block
+- `Install(req InstallRequest) (*BlockMetadata, error)` - Installs a block and returns its metadata
-- `Update(req UpdateRequest) (*UpdateResult, error)` - Updates an installed block
 - `Uninstall(Blockname string) error` - Removes an installed block
-- `list() (*listResult, error)` - lists all installed blocks
+- `list() (*listResult, error)` - Lists all installed blocks (internal method)
-- `GetInfo(Blockname string) (*BlockMetadata, error)` - Gets information about a specific block

 ### Installation Management Methods

 - `isExistingInstallation() bool` - Checks if this is an existing installation
-- `IsLoaded() bool` - Checks if the installation has been loaded into memory
-- `GetLoadedBlocks() []BlockMetadata` - Returns the blocks loaded from existing installation
-- `GetLoadedBlock(Blockname string) (BlockMetadata, bool)` - Returns a specific block by name from loaded installation
+- `GetLoadedBlock(Blockname string) (*BlockMetadata, bool)` - Returns a specific block by name from loaded installation
-- `IsBlockLoaded(Blockname string) bool` - Checks if a specific block is loaded in memory
 - `checkBinariesExistAndLoad() error` - Validates the integrity of an existing installation

+### Helper Methods

+- `fetchBlockInfo(repo string) (*BlockInfo, error)` - Fetches block information from GitHub repository
-- `GetInstallationStats() (*InstallationStats, error)` - Gets detailed installation statistics
+- `getLatestRelease(repo string) (*GitHubRelease, error)` - Gets the latest release from a GitHub repository
+- `downloadBinary(repo, version string, blockInfo *BlockInfo) (string, error)` - Downloads a binary for the current platform
+- `getBinaryNameForPlatform(blockInfo *BlockInfo) (string, error)` - Returns the binary name for the current platform
+- `storeMetadata(metadata *BlockMetadata) error` - Stores block metadata to disk
+- `getMetadata(Blockname string) (*BlockMetadata, error)` - Retrieves block metadata from disk

 ## Installation Management